 President, Miami Dade College

-In 2019, she became the executive vice president and provost of Tallahassee Community College, where her innovative approaches advanced the College’s three core divisions: academic affairs, student affairs and workforce development.
-President Pumariega helped lead the school during the unprecedented response to the COVID-19 pandemic and pivoted the college’s infrastructure to support virtual classroom instruction and student-teacher interaction.
-She also serves as Affiliate Professor of Leadership at the NYU Steinhardt School of Culture, Education, and Human Development.
+In 2019, Pumariega became the executive vice president and provost of Tallahassee Community College, where her innovative approaches advanced the College’s three core divisions: academic affairs, student affairs and workforce development.
+Pumariega helped lead the school during the unprecedented response to the COVID-19 pandemic and pivoted the college’s infrastructure to support virtual classroom instruction and student-teacher interaction.
+She also serves as affiliate professor of leadership at the NYU Steinhardt School of Culture, Education, and Human Development.

-She also previously served as president of Take Stock in Children, a statewide non-profit focused on breaking the cycle of poverty by helping students complete their high school education and advance into post-secondary education and careers.
-President Pumariega has a passion for ensuring that students have a path toward upward economic mobility through educational opportunities.
+Serving the community outside of higher education, she was also previously the executive director of Take Stock in Children, a statewide nonprofit focused on breaking the cycle of poverty by helping students complete their high school education and advance into post-secondary education and careers.
+It was here that Pumariega pursued her passion for ensuring that students have a pathway toward upward economic mobility through educational opportunities.

 In her new role as MDC president, Pumariega has championed a new strategic plan for the College developed with input from more than 1,000 stakeholders.
 The plan focuses on five key priorities: reimagining for student success; accelerating academic excellence and innovation; valuing a culture of care to advance student outcomes; fueling the talent needs of a global economy; and securing the future of the College.

 She has now engaged hundreds of leaders and volunteers around these five key priorities, and this transformational work is well on its way at MDC.